isc-hemc/courses/Sass/README.md

 This "repository" has 3 example projects built with Sass:

-* Natours: Advanced CSS and Sass
+* Natours: Advanced CSS and Sass with Float Layout
 * Trillo: Master Flexbox
-* Nexter: Master Grid Layout
+* Nexter: Master CSS Grid

 Designed and implemented by [Jonas Schmedtmann](https://github.com/jonasschmedtmann) for his Udemy Course [Advanced CSS and Sass: Flexbox, Grid, Animations and More!](https://www.udemy.com/course/advanced-css-and-sass/).